-I am a Nationally Board Certified and Licensed Counselor and Master Certified Career Counselor currently based in Miami, Florida.
-I work with people all over the world who find themselves looking for help with the “what’s and how’s” in their careers.
+I am a Nationally Board Certified and Licensed Counselor and Master Certified Career Counselor.
+I work with people all over the world who find themselves looking for help with the “what’s and how’s” and next best steps in their careers.

 My goal is to help you get clear and laser focused on the activities that lead to the achievement of career and life satisfaction.

-I am the founder of Career CoLabs; an online career counseling and education community focused on personal and professional development for smart, bold, thoughtful, high achievers who lead the world in extraordinary ways.
-Our programs serve the dynamic and unique needs of our extraordinary superhero leaders, entrepreneurs, careerists, and students.
+I am the founder of Career CoLabs; an online career counseling and education community focused on personal and professional development for smart, bold, thoughtful, high achievers who take charge of their careers and do what they do best.
+Our programs serve the dynamic and unique needs of our extraordinary leaders, entrepreneurs, careerists, and students.

 My Career Burnout Story

-I was bored, disheartened, under-appreciated, overworked, underpaid, and conflicted. (and felt really guilty for not being more appreciative and loving my jobs)
+I was bored, disheartened, under-appreciated, overworked, underpaid, and conflicted. (and felt really guilty for not being more appreciative and loving my jobs like my colleagues did)

 The Pivot: A New Direction